Presentation: Child with suspected fragile X syndrome

 Example clinical scenario

 A mother attends clinic concerned because her five-year-old son’s development is delayed.
-He has struggled with his speech and language skills and has had intermittent input from a speech and language therapist.
-She explains that he displays autistic-like behaviour and seems to learn more slowly than other members of the family.
+He has struggled with his speech and language skills, displays autistic-like behaviour and seems to learn more slowly than other members of the family.
+You note he has a larger head size and more prominent ears.

 When to consider genomic testing